sanyanych/UILabel-LineBreak-Bug/README.md

 Here below are screenshots of issue:

-There is no problem with iOS 15 | There is problem with iOS 15.2 :------------------------------:|:-------------------------:
+There is no problem with iOS 15 | There is a problem with iOS 15.2 :------------------------------:|:-------------------------:
 ![](Images/UILabel_iOS_15.png) | ![](Images/UILabel_iOS_15.2.png)